wikimedia/mediawiki/DEVELOPERS.md

 XHPROF_ENABLE=true
 ```

-Next, run the following command to add your user ID and group ID to your `.env` file:
+Non-Windows users: Next, run the following command to add your user ID and group ID to your `.env` file:

 ```sh
 echo "MW_DOCKER_UID=$(id -u)